contentful-labs/extensible-resource-links-example/README.md

 Extensible Resource Links introduce concepts of two resource entities that allow us to model the data from third-party systems in Contentful.
 These entities are:

-- `Resource Providers` - a third-party system that provides resources.
+- `Resource Provider` - a third-party system that provides resources.
 Each provider can have multiple resource types.
-- `Resource Types` - a specific type of resource that is provided by a resource provider.
+- `Resource Type` - a specific type of resource that is provided by a resource provider.

 In this example, we have a `TMDB` provider that provides `Movie` and `Person` resource types.

 ## Functions

-Functions are serverless workloads that run on Contentful’s infrastructure to provide enhanced flexibility and customization.
-You can use Functions to:

-- connect to external systems and enrich the response of requests issued through Contentful's APIs, or
-- filter, transform, and handle events coming from Contentful without having to set up your own backend

 The Function event handler for Extensible Resource Links can parse two different types of events: